samcyn/gatsby-source-hubspot-node/packages/plugin/README.md

     This is adapted from `node-fetch` library, [Node Fetch](https://github.com/node-fetch/node-fetch).
 Use this property to set headers, and methods.
 For details check the docs above.

 3. **searchParams** (**Optional**)
-    This is use to set search params along with the endpoint supplied to `gatsby-source-hubspot-nodes` plugin
+    This is use to set search params along with the endpoint supplied to `gatsby-source-hubspot-node` plugin

 4. **nodeTypeOptions** (**Optional**)
     This is an advanced option and should only be use if you understand node customization from Gatsby point of view.
 For deeper information and understanding check the docs here [Customizing the GraphQL Schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/).